FoxtrotOnce/RailboundSolver/README.md

 RailboundSolver is a logic-based solving algorithm designed to find the "best" solution for any level configuration from the game _Railbound_.

-The program was made primarily by [myself](https://github.com/FoxtrotOnce) over the course of a year during high school, with contributions from [Thinh](https://github.com/Th1nhNg0) on the website UI and [Al](https://github.com/alistair-broomhead) on coding advice.
-Their input has greatly improved the program.
+This project was made primarily by [myself](https://github.com/FoxtrotOnce), with contributions from [Thinh](https://github.com/Th1nhNg0) on the website front-end, [Al](https://github.com/alistair-broomhead) on coding advice, and [Nakuya](https://github.com/nack098) on website design advice.
+Their input has greatly improved RailboundSolver.

 # Installation